Are Lighter Weight Cars or Heavier Cars Safer in a Crash?

 Choosing a new car can be a stressful task at the best of times.
 Finding the model that is the right price and has a good safety rating, while also providing the features that you need, and that you like, can be a tall order!
 This challenge is all the more difficult when you are trying to find a replacement car for your totaled car after a traumatic accident.
 Concerns about safety and cost may be even more pressing during such times of emotional and financial strain.

 At Thompson Law, we understand what you are going through.
-Our team of car accident attorneys and legal experts has over 350 combined years of experience and is deeply committed to winning you excellent results.
 We strive to deliver an excellent and seamless experience to our clients throughout each step of the personal injury claim and case process.
 We carry the burden for our clients so that they have the time and space to focus on what is most important – healing and recovery.

-Whether you, your child, your spouse or any other loved one have recently suffered an accident, Thompson Law is here to help.
-24/7/365, we are standing by to take your call, text or email.
-After your free consultation, we will get to work on your case straight away, and you pay absolutely zero fee unless we win for you.
+Whether you, your child, your spouse, or any other loved one have recently suffered an accident, Thompson Law is here to help.
+24/7/365, we are standing by to take your call, text, or email.
+After your free consultation, we will get to work on your case right away, and you pay absolutely zero fee unless we win for you.

 Recent Post